David-Maura-Rodgers/PP3---Blackjack---dr/README.md

 - __Feedback: Hit or Stick__
   - After a bet has been placed, the dealer deals the cards to both player and the dealer
   - The player's first 2 cards are revealed and the the dealers first card is revealed
-  - The player can either chose to draw another random card or stick with the hand(value) they currently have
+  - The player can either choose to draw another random card or stick with the hand(value) they currently have
-  - The dealer then continues to draw cards for themselves providing the total value of their hand is not more that 17.
+  - The dealer then continues to draw cards for themselves providing the total value of their hand is not more than 17.
-  - Once the dealers hand is above 17, the total values of each hand are revealed
+  - Once the dealer's hand is above 17, the total values of each hand are revealed

 - __Display Winner and remaining Player and Dealer Pots__